gempesaw/ya-ng-intro/ng/README.md

 # an example angular app

-After cloning, get the dependencies:
+From inside this `ng/` folder, get the dependencies:

 ```bash
 $ npm install